code-dot-org/redactable-markdown/README.md

     [/][0]

-#### Vocablink
+#### Vocabulary Definition

-A new syntax introduced by CDO Markdown to support Curriculum Builder, vocablinks are a great example of a simple inline redaction with a slightly more complicated restoration process.
+A new syntax introduced by CDO Markdown to support Curriculum Builder, Vocabulary Definitions are a great example of a simple inline redaction with a slightly more complicated restoration process.
 Vocablinks are used by Curriculum Builder to embed definitions for complex terms within a paragraph, and they look like:

     In particular we are interested in developing a more robust [v protocol] for sending a list of numbers over the internet.